 4. The visitor chooses to allow or decline the request.

-5. If the visitor accepts, they will start receiving web push notifications from the website.
+5. If the visitor agrees, they start receiving push notifications from the website.

-You can add push technology to your website in just a few easy steps.
-The Gravitec.net software allows you to send notifications, track user activity, view statistics, segment your subscriber base, and perform analytics.
+You can add push technology to your website for just a few simple steps .
+Gravitec.net software allows you to send notifications, track user activity, view statistics, segment your subscriber base and perform analytics.

-You can see a preview of the Gravitec.net platform on Youtube.
+A preview of the Gravitec.net platform can be seen on Youtube.

 What does the technology look like from the inside?